HarringayMakerSpace/sonoff-adhoc/README.md

 ## Thats it

 Is this crazy?
 It seems to work well and gets better range than the cheapo 433 MHz Tx module I've been using on another Pi Zero.

-Raise an issue to give me you feedback and comments.
+Raise an issue to give me your feedback and comments.